skyblockstats/skyblock-api/README.md

 - Use snake_case for values.
 - Prefer arrays over dictionaries when the keys aren't static.
 For example `[ { name: "asdf", value: "dsfasg" } ]` rather than `{ "asdf": "dsfasg" }`.
 - Dates are done with milliseconds since epoch
+- Fields that contain a snake_case ID should be called `id`.
+At the moment some of them are called `name`, this will be changed soon.

+## Development

+First, install the dependencies with `npm i`.
+Then to run it, do `tsc -w` in one terminal, `npx nodemon build` in another.
+This makes it automatically restart when you make a change.
+If you don't like it auto restarting, then just do `node build` instead of `npx nodemon build`.